 If you’ve not read a romance in a while, they have changed.
 Aside from classic literature from authors such as Bronte or Austen (my first literary introduction to a romantic heroine was Jane Eyre), most young girls of my generation had their first taste of romance in the form of a Mills and Boon’s book.
 At age fourteen or fifteen, this gave girls a perverse view of romance and of what men expected of women.
 For those that love such books, I’m not knocking them.
 There are many good examples and they are intended to be fantasies.

 This new era of romance crosses age, class-distinctions, social taboos, even universes, for it crosses genres.
-If you look for the animal in your man or woman, you will find them in the form of vamps and shape-shifters of every description.
+If you look for the animal in your man or woman, you will find them as vamps and shape-shifters of every description.
 Whether you read sci-fi, fantasy, horror, or westerns, if you can think of it, likely there’s a romance to suit your tastes.
 These stories now contain adventure, danger, excitement, and a soupcon of erotica.

 Fortunately, many reputable publishers consider their authors’ feelings.
 A poor cover is terrible news for everyone — the publisher wants a book to sell as much as the author does.
-Mostly, yes, a good cover can be a good indicator, but, making a decision purely on what the eye sees is risky.
+Mostly, yes, a suitable cover can be a good indicator, but deciding purely on what the eye sees is risky.
 I’ve discovered treasures hiding under awful wrapping paper and some dreadful works presented with spectacular artwork.